Brother Bear

-Brother Bear is a 2003 American animated musical comedy-drama film produced by Walt Disney Feature Animation.
-It was directed by Aaron Blaise and Robert Walker, and written by Tab Murphy, Lorne Cameron and David Hoselton, Steve Bencich and Ron J. Friedman.
-The film features the voices of Joaquin Phoenix, Jeremy Suarez, Rick Moranis, Dave Thomas, Jason Raize, and D. B. Sweeney.
-The story follows a Native American boy named Kenai who is transformed into a bear by the Great Spirits as punishment for killing one.
-To become human again, he must travel to a faraway mountain, befriending a cub named Koda along the way.
+Brother Bear is a 2003 American animated musical fantasy comedy-drama adventure film produced by Walt Disney Feature Animation.
+It was directed by Aaron Blaise and Robert Walker (in their feature directorial debut), and written by Tab Murphy, and the writing teams of Lorne Cameron and David Hoselton, and Steve Bencich and Ron J. Friedman.
+The film features the voices of Joaquin Phoenix, Jeremy Suarez, Jason Raize, Rick Moranis, Dave Thomas, D. B. Sweeney, Joan Copeland, and Michael Clarke Duncan with narration by Harold Gould and Angayuqaq Oscar Kawagley.
+The story follows an Inupiat boy named Kenai (Phoenix) who kills a bear in revenge for his brother's death and is transformed into a Grizzly bear himself by the Great Spirits as punishment.
+To become human again, he must travel to a faraway mountain, and he befriends a cub named Koda (Suarez) along the way.
+The film features original songs written by Phil Collins, and an original musical orchestral score composed by Mark Mancina and Collins.

 Brother Bear premiered at the New Amsterdam Theatre on October 20, 2003, and was released in the United States on November 1 by Walt Disney Pictures.
 The film received mixed reviews from critics and grossed $250 million against a $46 million budget.
 It received a nomination for Best Animated Feature at the 76th Academy Awards.
-A direct-to-video sequel, Brother Bear 2, was released in 2006.
+A direct-to-video sequel, Brother Bear 2, was released on August 29, 2006.